agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 Posterior sampling (or "Thompson sampling") is the basis for another algorithm for Bandits.
 This algorithm generalizes to arbitrary discrete MDPs, as we show below.
 The Posterior-sampling agent updates beliefs using standard Bayesian updates.
 Before choosing an arm, it draws a sample from its posterior on the arm parameters and then chooses greedily given the sample.
 In Bandits, this is similar to Softmax Greedy but without the softmax parameter $$\alpha$$.

 >**Exercise**:
 > Implement Posterior Sampling for Bandits by modifying the code above.
 (You only need to modify the `act` function.)
 Compare the performance of Posterior Sampling to Softmax Greedy (using the value for $$\alpha$$ in the codebox above).
 You should vary the `armToCoinWeight` parameter and the number of arms.
 Evaluate each agent by computing the mean and standard deviation of rewards averaged over many trials.
-Why agent is better overall and why?
+Which agent is better overall and why?

 <!-- TODO maybe we should include this code so casual readers can try it? -->